Home A-Z conditions Charcot-Marie-Tooth disease (CMT)

 Onset is in the lower limbs first, causing weakness around the ankles and, often, an abnormality in the shape of the feet (high in-step, which doctors call ‘pes cavus’).
 After many years, weakness may develop in the hands and spread upwards in the lower limbs to affect the knees and thighs.
 Mild loss of sensation may be present in the feet and hands.

-The underlying cause is an abnormality (called a mutation) in one of the genes responsible for producing a protein that is essential for normal nerve function.
+The underlying cause of Charcot-Marie-Tooth disease is an abnormality (called a mutation) in one of the genes responsible for producing a protein that is essential for normal nerve function.
 Each nerve is made up of many thousands of proteins.
 CMT can be caused by mutations in any one of about 30 genes – although each protein that is affected is different the end result is a similar in terms of the overall symptoms experienced by an individual with CMT.

 The most common form (called type 1A), which accounts for about 70 per cent of all CMT patients, affects a protein called PMP22 and can be diagnosed by a blood test looking at the gene responsible for producing that protein.
 But for other forms it is more complicated.
 The basic diagnosis of CMT can be made by electrical tests known as ‘nerve conduction studies’.